ekinyuksel12/TurkeyWeather/README.md

 api.LatestEvents('Trabzon', 'Ortahisar');
 ```

-This function will return the latest events in a given weather center.
+This function will return the latest events for a given weather center.
 Latest events are like wind speed and direction, current temperature, current humidity and more.

 ```js
 {